-The objective of the humanities and visual/performing arts in a core curriculum is to expand the students' knowledge of the human condition and human cultures, especially in relation to behaviors, ideas, and values expressed in works of human imagination and thoughts.
-Through study in disciplines, such as literature, philosophy, and the visual/performing arts, students will engage in critical analysis, form aesthetic judgments, and develop an appreciation of the arts and humanities as fundamental to the health and survival of any society.
-Students should have experience in both the arts and humanities.
+The objective of the Humanities and Visual/Performing Arts in a core curriculum is to expand the student's knowledge of the human condition and human cultures, especially in relation to behaviors, ideas, and values expressed in works of human imagination and thoughts.
+Through study in disciplines such as literature, philosophy, and the visual/performing arts, students will engage in critical analysis, form aesthetic judgements, and develop an appreciation of the arts and humanities as fundamental to the health and survival of any society.
+Students should have experience in both the Arts and Humanities.

-- 1. To demonstrate awareness of the scope and variety of works in the arts and humanities. - To understand those works as expressions of individual and human values within an historical and social context. - To respond critically to works in the arts and humanities.
-3. - To engage in the creative process or interpretive performance and comprehend the physical and intellectual demands required of the author or visual or performing artist. - To articulate an informed personal reaction to works in the arts and humanities. - To develop an appreciation for the aesthetic principles that guide or govern the humanities and arts. - To demonstrate knowledge of the influence of literature, philosophy, and/or the arts on intercultural experiences.
+- 1. To demonstrate awareness of the scope and variety of works in the Arts and Humanities. - 2.
+To understand those works as expressions of individual and human values within an historical and social context. - 3.
+To respond critically to works in the Arts and Humanities. - To engage in the creative process or interpretive performance and comprehend the physical and intellectual demands required of the author or visual or performing artist. - 5.
+To articulate an informed personal reaction to works in the Arts and Humanities. - 6.
+To develop an appreciation for the aesthetic principles that guide or govern the humanities and arts. - 7.
+To demonstrate knowledge of the influence of literature, philosophy, and/or the arts on intercultural experience.